sns3/sns3-satellite/doc/satellite.rst

   for each UT and RC index.
 Fill in the TBTP on-the-fly.
 - SatDamaEntry update – Update the allocated VBDC bytes for each UT context
 - TBTP signaling – Send the TBTP message to the proper GW protocol stack handling the resources for this specific spot-beam.
-  Schedule next scheduling time for the next SF.
+- Schedule next scheduling time for the next SF.

 Demand assignment multiple access (DAMA)
 ########################################

-Demand assignment multiple access (DAMA) evaluation is implemented within request manager.
+Demand assignment multiple access (DAMA) evaluation is implemented within request manager `[ICSSC16]`_.
 The DAMA algorithms are based on `[dama13]`_.
 Request manager is configured through lower layer service configuration, where the DAMA configuration may be configured separately for each RC index.
 Satellite module supports CRA, RBDC, and VBDC capacity allocation categories.